What Does a Good Resume Look Like?

 A well-written professional summary succinctly explains what you’ll bring to the table if you are hired.
 Here is an effective example:

-“Results-oriented marketing professional with over seven years of experience driving revenue growth and brand awareness through digital campaigns, including SEO, SEM, and social media.
+“Results-oriented marketing professional with 7+ years of experience driving revenue growth and brand awareness through digital campaigns, including SEO, SEM, and social media.
 Skilled in market analysis, competitor research, and customer segmentation to identify opportunities and deliver impact.”

 Always aim to incorporate the skills emphasized in the job description.
-Skills typically added to resumes include hard skills (like software or technical expertise) and soft skills (like communication skills or time management skills).
+Include hard skills, such as software or technical expertise, and soft skills, such as communication or time management.

 Candidates have just seconds to make a strong first impression and convince a recruiter to delve deeper into their qualifications.